-In the Fjällbacka series of detective novels, a brilliant young detective teams up with a local true crime author to take on the most baffling murder cases that crop up in that small Swedish coastal town and the nearby countryside.
-It’s one of the best written and most popular series of crime novels from Scandinavia in recent years.
+In the Fjällbacka series of detective novels, a brilliant young police investigator teams up with a local true crime author to take on the most baffling murder cases that crop up in that small Swedish coastal town and the nearby countryside.
+The novels comprise one of the best written and most popular series of crime novels from Scandinavia in recent years.

 The Ice Princess (2003) — Murder on ice in a small Swedish town